 LONDON - KINGS CROSS - BAR RIOJA

-We paid a visit to the newly opened Bar Rioja in The Regent Quarter, in Kings Cross, London.
-It is part of the Camino group, which has a big presence in this part of London.
+We visited the newly opened Bar Rioja in the Regent Quarter in Kings Cross, London.
+It is part of the Camino group, which has a significant presence in this area.

-This bar is dedicated purely to some of our favourite Spanish wines, the wines from the Rioja region of northern Spain.
-La Rioja is Spain’s largest, most popular wine region and the first to become internationally famous.
-La Rioja is one of the 17 provinces of Spain and also the smallest.
+This bar is dedicated to some of our favourite Spanish wines from the Rioja region of northern Spain.
+La Rioja, Spain's largest and most popular wine region, was the first to become internationally famous.
+It is also one of the 17 provinces of Spain and the smallest.

-It lies in the north of the country, approximately 120km from west to east and 40km north to south, and just over an hour south of Bilbao.
+It lies in the country's north, approximately 120km from west to east and 40km north to south, and just over an hour south of Bilbao.
 It borders the Basque Country to the north, Navarra to the northeast, Aragón to the southeast, and Castilla y León to the west and south.
-It is protected by the Sierra Cantabria mountain range to the north and the Sierra de la Demanda to the south, both of which offer a breathtaking backdrop to this beautiful region.
+It is protected by the Sierra Cantabria mountain range to the north and the Sierra de la Demanda to the south, offering a breathtaking backdrop to this beautiful region.

-The concept here is for everyone to be able to easily try all the wines on the list.
-So every wine, of which there are 43, is available by the glass, In 75cl, 125cl measures, and obviously by the bottle.
+The concept is that everyone should be able to try all the wines on the list.
+So, 43 wines are available by the glass, in 75cl and 125cl measures, and obviously by the bottle.

-The Coravin system is used for the best wines, to keep them in optimum condition.
+The Coravin system is used to keep the best wines in optimum condition.

-The bar itself is quite small, but there is seating in the outside courtyard area, shared with the rest of the Camino venues within the courtyard.
+The bar is relatively small, but there is seating in the courtyard area, which is shared with the other Camino venues.

 A few pintxos to start.